11th Light Horse Regiment (Australia)

-Formation
+History

 The 11th Light Horse Regiment was raised in Queensland and South Australia, and came together in Brisbane in May 1915.
 Light horse regiments normally comprised twenty-five officers and 497 other ranks serving in three squadrons, each of six troops.
 Each troop was divided into eight sections, of four men each.
 In action one man of each section, was nominated as a horse holder reducing the regiment's rifle strength by a quarter.
 Once formed the regiment was assigned to the 4th Light Horse Brigade.

 All Australian Light Horse regiments used cavalry unit designations, but were mounted infantry, and mounted exclusively on the Australian Waler horse.

-Operational history

 Aden

 The 11th Light Horse Regiment divided into two contingents sailed for the Middle East in June 1915.
 The first group were diverted to Aden to assist the small British garrison against an expected assault from Ottoman forces.
 The attack did not materialise and the regiment's contingent re-embarked in July 1915, never having seen any action.